abe33/atom-pigments/README.md

 ![Screenshot](https://github.com/abe33/atom-pigments/blob/master/resources/search.gif?raw=true)

-The results will include colors declared in variables, places where the color variables are used as well as hardcoded color values in every files that matches one of the patterns defined in both `pigments.sourceNames` and `pigments.extendedSearchNames` settings.
+The results will include colors declared in variables, places where the color variables are used as well as hardcoded color values in every file that matches one of the patterns defined in both `pigments.sourceNames` and `pigments.extendedSearchNames` settings.

 By default this includes: